Personal. Compassionate. Fearless.

 • Loss of society

-What Are The Most Dangerous Types Of Dogs?
+What Are the Most Dangerous Types of Dogs?

 Any dog can “snap” and attack a human without reason or notice.
 However, some breeds are more likely to attack people.
 According to a 2017 study, the most dangerous dogs in the United States are: